maezyn/dolos/README.md

 ## Description

 The malware is first activated by running the compiled bytecode.
 It copies the */etc/passwd* and */etc/shadow* files from the user's system and sends them to an external IP address.
 This is achieved by embedding these sensitive file contents in the payloads of ICMP pings.
-Next, the malware scans the current directory and overwrites all executable files that have not been previously infected with its morphed code.
+The contents of these pings can then be intercepted using a packet analyzer such as Wireshark and then fed into a password cracker such as John the Ripper.
+In the next stage, the malware scans the current directory and overwrites all executable files that have not been previously infected with its morphed code.
 Because each propagation uses a unique version of the morphed code, it makes it difficult for antivirus software to detect it.
 Afterwards, the original executable is run from a hidden file it was copied to during the propagation phase to disguise the fact that the actual executable was infected.

 ## Usage